 Welcome!
-I’m a Research Assistant Professor within the Division of Public Policy and a Junior Fellow at the Jockey Club Institute for Advanced Study Junior Fellow, and a Faculty Affiliate with the Institute for Emerging Market Studies at the Hong Kong University of Science and Technology (HKUST).
+I’m a Research Assistant Professor within the Division of Public Policy, a Jockey Club Institute for Advanced Study Junior Fellow, and a Faculty Affiliate with the Institute for Emerging Market Studies at the Hong Kong University of Science and Technology (HKUST).
 I am also a Scholar at the O’Neill Institute for National and Global Health Law at Georgetown Law and a DAAD Research Ambassador for the Deutscher Akademischer Austausch Dienst/German Academic Exchange Service.
 My research interests include the relationship between political institutions, public opinion, and policy change in the context of public health and health policy.
 My research is also motivated by broader interests in science policy, German politics, EU harmonization, comparative social policy, and global health security and governance.

 All photos used on this website are my own.
 Each page contains an image from a state or national legislature in which I conducted interviews and archival work in the US or Germany.